Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/Release_Validation/03_01_Successful_Build.md

        2. Job `2-Send DT Config Event Production` that sends events to notify that the respective configurations are applied to Dynatrace production environment
        3. Job `3-Deploy App Production` that deploys the simplenodeservice application using helm in the production environment
        4. Job `4-Send DT Deploy Event Production` that sends a Deployment Event to Dynatrace indicating the act of deployment took place in the production environment
-    6. Stage `Cleanup` contains a job `Cleanup DT Configs - Monaco` that removes the configurations applied to Dynatrace staging and production environments for this demo activity via Monaco

    > Note: Dynatrace staging and production environments are the same for this demo activity.
-The best practice is to have a separate Dynatrace environments for staging and production requirements.
+The best practice is to have separate Dynatrace environments for staging and production requirements.

 3. By clicking on each job within the pipeline, it is possible to observe the logs of that execution